LucioD3v/HomeCopilot/README.md

 ## Real User Flow

 1. Enter your own commitments in the sidebar, one per line using `time | activity | category`.
-2. Add home/work locations, family modules, and a travel estimate.
+2. Add home/work locations and family modules.
 A family module needs a name, venue address, and schedule before it can produce a WhatsApp draft.
 3. Describe what is happening now in **Your real situation today**, for example: `My meeting ran 30 minutes over and I need to pick up my child.`
 4. HomeCopilot detects the completed context and automatically starts the analysis.
 5. Review the diagnosis, alternatives, decision trace, severity, and recommended plan.
 6. Approve the plan before using calendar or WhatsApp actions.

-To demonstrate the agentic workflow, enable **Supervised autopilot** in the sidebar.
 Once the email/calendar context, origin, agenda or incident, and route information are complete, HomeCopilot detects context changes and starts the analysis automatically.
+There is no manual Analyze button.
 External actions still remain behind the human approval gate.

 The application does not invent calendar events, family members, addresses, or schedules.